 Customizing the status bar

 Your editing experience has taught that it is not always that you begin and complete a project in one go.
 And every project of yours has come with scores of idiosyncrasies – choice of spelling, choice of using a serial comma, hyphenation preferences and so on.
-You need to remember certain statuses as well, like track changes and spell check.
-It would be handy if you can review these every time you start working on a document after break.
+You need to remember certain statuses as well, like track changes and spell-check.
+It would be handy if you can review these every time you start working on a document after a break.
 The status bar is for you.

 The status bar is the thin ribbon at the bottom of the screen but above the Taskbar.
 By default, you see the page count and the number of the current page you are in; as you write, you can see that a pen keeps writing on a notebook; and word count is made.
-This status bar is customizable – right click anywhere on the status bar, you will see the popup menu to customize the status bar.
+This status bar is customizable – right-click anywhere on the status bar, you will see the popup menu to customize the status bar.
 The following are handy status updates that you would need while editing:

 - Page information – to tell you where you are in a document.
 I periodically watch this space to check whether I’ll be able to complete editing the document as estimated

 - Word count – are handy when you calculate standard pages as constituting a fixed number of words rather than as manuscript pages